Page Content

 Certifications and Licensing for Nonprofit Management Graduates

-Certifications are a must if one wishes to advance one’s career or seek well-paying jobs in the field of nonprofit.
-One of the most sought-after credentials after completing a Master’s in Nonprofit Management online is the Certified Nonprofit Professional (CNP), awarded by the Nonprofit Leadership Alliance.
-After this certification, professionals can earn the four tracks associated with the CNP – the Workforce Track, Legacy Campus Track, Service Organization Track, and Advanced Track.
-Another good credential to explore is the Chartered Advisor in Philanthropy (CAP), overseen by The American College of Financial Services.
+One of the most sought-after credentials after completing a Master’s in Nonprofit Management online is the Certified Nonprofit Professional (CNP)21, awarded by the Nonprofit Leadership Alliance.
+After this certification, professionals can earn the four tracks associated with the CNP – the Professional Track 22, Campus Partner Track 23, Service Organization Track 24, and Accelerated Professional Track 25

 While, in particular, working in the nonprofit sector does not require any licensure, some roles in governmental nonprofit organizations, especially those related to public policy, public affairs, anti-trafficking, and cross-border aid, may require additional qualifications and training.